 If your vehicle is equipped with Navigation, touch the i (Information) button to access these features.
-If your vehicle is not equipped with Navigation, touch the corner of the touchscreen with the green tab.
+If your vehicle is not equipped with Navigation, touch the corner of the

 Under the Information menu, you can access features, such as:

 - A. SYNC Services

 - B. Sirius Travel Link

 - C. Alerts

 - D. Calendar

 - E. SYNC Applications.